No Sick Child Attending During Covid-19

 Parents will be notified if their child is exposed to a communicable disease while at the center.
 All children must be immunized in order to attend the center.

-Parents are required to provide updated immunization as the child becomes of age.
+Parents are required to provide updated immunization as the child comes of age.

 Child must be on medication 24 hours and have very little drainage before returning to center.
 COUGH A wet wheezy cough with mucous secretion VOMITING Recurring or with fever.
 SKIN INFECTION OR RASH With drainage.